EvanKnouse/EvanKnouse.prj3beer.github/README.md

-# prj3beer.github
+# Prj3 Beer
-CST Capstone Prj3 Beer temperature monitoring app
+CST Capstone Prj3 beer temperature monitoring app

 # Beer Monitoring App
 This app was created as the capstone project for the Computer Systems Technology program.